-meditation. to spend time daily with God by reading His Word i and ir n prayer and
+Write your decision to spend time daily with God by reading His Word and in prayer and meditation.

 Fourth, ponder the meaning of the cross and the sacrifice Jesus made for your sins.

 For we ourselves were also once foolish, disobedient, deceived, serving various lusts and pleasures, living in malice and envy, hateful and hating one another.
 But when the kindness and the love of God our Savior toward man appeared, not by works of righteousness which we have done, but according to His mercy He saved us, through the washing of regeneration and renewing of the Holy Spirit.
 (Titus 3:3-5)